 Let’s start.
 Be prepared, it is literally a lot of bullshit!

-If you want to know where in the landscape building a terp is opportune, check the site www.overstroomik.nl (translation: will I be submerged?) provided by the Netherlands’ Government.
-Really, this site and its title are not meant to scare people, but to show you where your house submerges in case a dike breaks, and to be prepared.
+If you want to know where in the landscape erecting a terp is opportune, check the site www.overstroomik.nl (translation: will I be submerged?) provided by the Netherlands’ Government.
+Really, this site and its title are not meant to scare people, but to show them where their house submerges in case a dike breaks, and to be prepared.
 These are the spots where this manual comes in handy.
 The website is only available in Dutch language, and thus not accessible for expats living in the Netherlands.
-The number of expats is between 40,000 and 75,000 persons and are mostly living in the low-laying coastal zone of Noord Holland and Zuid Holland.
-Who is counting.
+The number of expats is between 40,000 and 75,000 persons and are mostly living in the low-laying coastal zone of provinces Noord Holland and Zuid Holland (attow 2017).
+Who is counting?

 - eight (or more) skulls of ancestors